platformsh/platformsh-docs/README.md

 # Platform.sh User Documentation
+## I should just add a dispatch event to the workflows
 This repository holds the public user documentation for Platform.sh.

 The documentation site ([docs.platform.sh](https://docs.platform.sh/)) is itself hosted on Platform.sh